isaacnmm/pestpolicy-hugo2XX/content/posts/best-air-compressors-for-spray-painting/index.md

 It has a large silver tank with 8.0 gallons that enables you to hold sufficient paint for your project.
 The mobility wheels make it easy for you to move it around when shifting positions.
 Alongside that, it weighs 54 pounds which is light for you to move around.
 The 1 horsepower motor produces 1680 rpm with minimized wear and greater efficiency.
 The compressor has the ability to produce a maximum of 120 PSI with a voltage of 110V.
-It can run continuously for 30 min-60 min depending on the set PSI.�Being an oil-free and dual-piston compressor is a great benefit because you will spend less on maintaining it.
+It can run continuously for 30 min-60 min depending on the set PSI.Being an oil-free and dual-piston compressor is a great benefit because you will spend less on maintaining it.
 Additionally, the metallic design of this compressor gives it a longer service life as compared to similar compressors.
 Pros:
 - Very quiet